60+ Oyster photocard

 For access to other personal information held by TfL about you please see Subject Access requests in Access your data.

-If you would like to unsubscribe from service or marketing messages, please use the link we include at the end of every email.
-You can also update your contact preferences within your online account - or by emailing email@example.com at any time.
+If you would like to unsubscribe from marketing messages, please use the link we include at the end of every email.
+You can also email firstname.lastname@example.org at any time.

 You also have a number of other information rights which include: